GoogleCloudPlatform/functions-framework-java/README.md

     }
     ```

-   Include the Function Frameworks API and the Java Function Maven Plugin in `samples/snippets/pom.xml`:
+   Include the Function Frameworks API and the Java Function Maven Plugin in your `pom.xml`:
    ```xml
    <dependencies>
      <dependency>